 What we like: Cozy warmth alongside great breathability and moisture-wicking.

-What we don’t: Around $20 more than the Patagonia Capilene Midweight above.
+What we don’t: A little pricier than the Patagonia Capilene Midweight above and limited colorway selection.

 The Patagonia Capilene is our favorite synthetic baselayer this season, but The North Face’s Summit Pro 120 still turns up the performance dial.
 The biggest news with the 100%-polyester Summit Pro is its DotKnit fabric, which boasts small holes to help boost temperature regulation.
 In testing, we were very pleased with the baselayer’s ability to retain warmth while effectively dumping excess heat and managing moisture during intense activity.
 Additionally, we found the trim fit to be well suited for serious movement (importantly, it’s not so snug that it restricts movement).

 As we mentioned above, we almost always prefer synthetic over wool for mild conditions or when we anticipate working up a sweat (the Intraknit Thermal above is a notable outlier with 53% merino).
 And while synthetics don’t always measure up to wool in terms of fit, finish, and comfort, the Summit Pro is a notable outlier: The next-to-skin feel is excellent, and our shirt has only collected a couple of snags after a year of consistent use.
-The high-performance design will cost you around $20 more than the Capilene Midweight, but those who routinely generate a sweat will likely find the extra investment worth it.
+The high-performance design will cost you around $10 more than the Capilene Midweight (plus, it's currently only available in a single black colorway), but those who routinely generate a sweat will likely find the extra investment worth it.

 See The North Face Summit Pro 120 Crew